exoscale/terms/dpa.markdown

 2.1 Processor shall:

-1. comply with all applicable Data Protection Laws in the Processing of Company Personal Data;
+- a) comply with all applicable Data Protection Laws in the Processing of Company Personal Data;

-2. not process Company Personal Data other than on Controller's documented instructions.
+- b) not process Company Personal Data other than on Controller's documented instructions.

 2.2 Controller instructs Processor to process Company Personal Data to:

-1. provide the Services and related technical support;
+- a) provide the Services and related technical support;

-2. fulfil legal obligations or resolve disputes;
+- b) fulfil legal obligations or resolve disputes;

-3. exercise any internal task aimed to optimize the security, privacy, confidentiality, and functionalities of the Services;
+- c) exercise any internal task aimed to optimize the security, privacy, confidentiality, and functionalities of the Services;

-4. exercise internal reporting, financial reporting, and other similar internal tasks.
+- d) exercise internal reporting, financial reporting, and other similar internal tasks.

 ## 3. Processor Personnel